DCC-Lab/RayTracing/docs/README.md

 # Sphinx Documentation
+You can now browse the documentation online at https://raytracing.readthedocs.io/

 ## Contribute
 We need help to write the API documentation.
 Since the documentation pages are auto-generated from the doctrings,